 Come hungry and enjoy a homemade brioche with a nutty hazelnut spread for breakfast, you won’t regret it.
 Next head over to their Caseificio to buy your mozzarella and ricotta (but go early before they sell out!)

-Twenty-five minutes from Salerno, tiny whitewashed homes baked into the cliffs hug the shoreline of Cetara.
-The small unspoiled fishing town of less than 3,000 qualifies as a hidden gem on the emerald Amalfi coast.
+Twenty-five minutes from Salerno tiny whitewashed homes baked into the cliffs hug the shoreline of Cetara.
+Cetara, a small unspoiled fishing town of less than 3,000 is a hidden gem on the emerald Amalfi coast.
 Cetara is renowned for its Colatura di Alici, a savory amber-colored anchovy sauce used as a condiment in many dishes.